White Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 - In seven games as the underdog over the last 10 matchups, the White Sox have a record of 2-5.

-- In their last 10 games with an over/under, the White Sox and their opponents have combined to eclipse the total two times.
+- When it comes to the total, the White Sox and their opponents are 2-6-2 in their last 10 games.

-- The White Sox's previous 10 contests have not had a spread posted by oddsmakers.
+- The previous 10 White Sox contests have not had a runline posted by oddsmakers.

 White Sox Betting Records & Stats

-- Bookmakers have implied with the moneyline set for this matchup that the White Sox have a 46.5% chance of pulling out a win.

-- So far this season, Chicago and its opponents have hit the over in 32 of its 73 games with a total.
+- Chicago's games have gone over the total in 32 of its 74 chances.

-- The White Sox have an against the spread mark of 5-4-0 in nine games with a line this season.
+- The White Sox are 5-4-0 against the spread in their nine games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!